Skip to main content

 yarn add @baeta/auth

-• auth — a helper passed to $use to apply pre-resolution scope rules.
+• auth: chains onto $use to attach pre-resolution scope rules.

 import { createAuth } from "@baeta/auth";